Handbook of Business Procedures

 - Statement that a departmental representative has personally examined the equipment or otherwise verified that the equipment is in the condition described by the vendor.
 The statement must also document that the cost of the used equipment warrants the risk involved.

-- If extenuating circumstances exist that prevent competitive bidding and the order exceeds $5,000, a sole source justification form must be provided.
+- If extenuating circumstances exist that prevent competitive bidding and the order exceeds $5,000, a exclusive acquisition justification form must be provided.

 Used equipment purchases are subject to the approval of the assistant vice president and director of procurement and payment services and the vice president and chief financial officer.